 The development of biopharmaceutical products involves an inherent risk of product liability claims and associated adverse publicity.
 Our products may be found to be harmful or to contain harmful substances.
 This exposes us to substantial risk of litigation and liability or may force us to discontinue production of certain products.
-Although we have product liability insurance covering up to \$10 million for claims in the European Union, Israel, Argentina, South Korea, Russia and Peru, the coverage may not insure us against all claims that may be asserted against us.
+Although we have product liability insurance covering up to \$10 million for claims in countries where NexoBrid is sold through our sales force or through our distributors, the coverage may not insure us against all claims that may be asserted against us.
 Product liability insurance is costly and often limited in scope.
 There can be no assurance that we will be able to obtain or maintain insurance on reasonable terms or to otherwise protect ourselves against potential product liability claims that could impede or prevent commercialization of NexoBrid, EscharEx or our pipeline product candidates.
 Furthermore, a product liability claim could damage our reputation, whether or not such claims are covered by insurance or are with or without merit.
 A product liability claim against us or the withdrawal of a product from the market could have a material adverse effect on our business or financial condition.
 Furthermore, product liability lawsuits, regardless of their success, would likely be time-consuming and expensive to resolve and would divert management's time and attention, which could seriously harm our business.